THE EVENT PLANNER

 It should be common sense that when you are working within tighter budget parameters, that award winning or high demand vendor is most likely going to be a long shot when it comes to affordability.
 This falls true for vendors that are located outside of your immediate area as well.
 Stick with local vendors that are a little less well known but more within your desired price point.
 This will prevent spending valuable time (for you and the vendor) seeking quotes that are going to be out of your financial reach.

-Being Upfront About Your Budget is Okay
+Being Upfront About Your Budget will actually work in your favor